-The Dalhousie Student Union (DSU) Market brings fresh local produce to the Student Union Building on Tuesdays and Wednesdays, and to the Alumni Lounge on Sexton Campus on Wednesdays.
+The Dalhousie Student Union (DSU) Market brings fresh local produce to the Student Union Building a couple days a week (usually Tuesdays and Wednesdays).
 The prices are great, the food is tasty, and you can even pre-order food boxes filled with seasonal produce to pick up at the market!

 2. We have tunnels!

 There are tunnels you can use to get between buildings on Studley Campus.
 You can go from the Killam Library all the way to the Life Sciences Centre (stopping off at the buildings in between including the Henry Hicks (Administration) Building, MacDonald Building, and Chemistry Building) completely underground.
 Just head down, follow the signs, and enjoy the dryness and warmth during the cold weather.